UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 human’s perception of wine type may affect the independent scoring on the wine quality, and so we added a binary feature to account for this factor.
 Thus, there are 5197 instances and 12 features upon we combined both red and white wine data.
+There are not misssing data in this dataset, which is demonstrated with summary in the “results” folder.

 One of drawback of our raw data is that there is no additional feature or specific branding of each wine available in the dataset for privacy